matthieuporte/matthieuporte/README.md

 - Learn Italian

 ### 📌 Last Project

-Last finished project is a game of connect4, with a bot using Minmax
+Just finished working on [Luminosité Eternelle](https://github.com/Taliayaya/Luminosite-Eternelle), my Semester 2 Project on 6 months where I have to create a multiplayer game on Unity in a group of 4. ✨

 <!--